leovct/polygon/tools/INTEGRATE_UNIV3_INTO_POLYCLI.md

 - Providing liquidity poses its own set of challenges:

   - As a liquidity provider, specifying the price range for liquidity provision (upper and lower ticks) can be complex.
-It's also essential to ensure that [tick values are multiples of the default tick spacing](https://github.com/maticnetwork/polygon-cli/blob/aed352b9abfe829ada718509668db37e5f94609b/cmd/loadtest/uniswapv3/pool.go#L190-L191) (or override it) to avoid errors.
+It is also essential to ensure that [tick values are multiples of the default tick spacing](https://github.com/maticnetwork/polygon-cli/blob/aed352b9abfe829ada718509668db37e5f94609b/cmd/loadtest/uniswapv3/pool.go#L190-L191) (or override it) to avoid errors.

   - When providing liquidity, give allowances to the involved contracts and ensure sufficient token balances.
-This is straightforward, but it's easy to overlook!
+This is straightforward, but it is easy to overlook!
 Also, make sure to reserve a portion of your tokens for swapping.
-If you use up all your tokens during the minting process, you won't have any left for conducting swaps.
+If you use up all your tokens during the minting process, you will not have any left for conducting swaps.

   - Consider the operation deadline, the Unix time after which the minting will fail, to safeguard against prolonged transactions and volatile price swings.
 If you set it too low, it may cause problems but too high is not advisable neither, especially in production.